sonatype-nexus-community/vscode-iq-plugin/README.md

-# vscode-iq-plugin
+# Sonatype Nexus Security Extension for VSCode
 To run:
-The plugin will create a new panel in your IDE called "Nexus IQ".
+The plugin will create a new panel in your IDE called "Nexus Security".
 It will automatically evaluate your components.

 Currently it is limited to analyzing NPM projects.